Dizzy (series): Reception

 The Dizzy series achieved both critical and commercial success, and was one of the largest and most popular British video game franchises of the late 80s and early 90s with twelve games from the series reaching number one in the charts.
 Speaking in 1992, Andrew Oliver stated that the Dizzy series received more fan-mail than all other Codemasters games combined.
-Four games in the series were included in the Top 50 best games of all time in a special issue of Your Sinclair magazine in 2004.
 In addition to its success in its home market, the Dizzy games were also extremely popular in Russia and Eastern Europe.

 The series was sufficiently popular that various merchandise was made for it, such as clothing, mugs and clocks, even though this was unusual for video games at the time.
 There were also discussions with Hanna-Barbera about the possibility of creating a cartoon series based on the franchise, though these ultimately never came to fruition due to concerns that the series did not have enough of a global appeal.

 However, reception was not universally positive, with some of the arcade games in particular receiving poor reviews.
 For example, Adam Peters of Amstrad Action referred to Dizzy Panic as "a terrible game" and gave it a score of 12%.
 In a 2012 retrospective on the series, Richard Cobbett of PC Gamer described the quality of the games as ranging from "bad to mediyolkre[sic]", though also acknowledged that this was less important given the lower prices and generally lower standards of games at the time.